DarthBenro008/app-brickie/README.md

 ## Show your support

-Give a ⭐ if this project made your life easy !
+Give a ⭐ if this project made your life easy!

-Spread the word to your App Developer fellows to make thier life easier too !
+Spread the word to your App Developer fellows to make thier life easier too!

 ## Contributions

-- Feel Free to Open a PR/Issue for any feature or bug(s)
+- Feel Free to Open a PR/Issue for any feature or bug(s).
-- Make sure you follow the community guidelines !
+- Make sure you follow the community guidelines!
-- Feel free to open an issue to ask a question/discuss anything about AppBrickie
+- Feel free to open an issue to ask a question/discuss anything about AppBrickie.
 - Have a feature request?
 Open an Issue!

 ## License